The value of storage in electricity distribution: The role of markets: Discussion and conclusion

-We addressed three questions about the value of storage in distribution grids: \begin{enumerate} \item How to model market participation constraints in storage operation and investment planning; \item How profits from market participation compare to savings from reducing peak demand; \item If market participation would generate storage investments that go beyond distribution needs, and if so, how this may be detected? \end{enumerate}
+We addressed three questions about the value of storage in distribution grids: \begin{enumerate} \item How to model market participation constraints in storage operation and investment planning; \item How do profits from market participation compare to savings from reducing peak demand; \item Would market participation generate storage investments that go beyond distribution needs, and if so, how can this be detected? \end{enumerate}

 Equation~\eqref{eq:m} models market participation constraints by limiting the supply from non-grid resources, such as storage, to the shortfall of grid capacity relative to electricity demand.
-We integrate these constraints into an optimization problem that determines distribution grid investment decisions.
+We integrate these constraints into an optimization problem that determines investment decisions and mimics integrated resource planning by distribution grid companies.
 As the constraints are nonconvex, they increase the computational complexity of the problem, raising questions about tractability.
 In a Massachusetts case study, we find that problems with a 26~year horizon and hourly resolution can be solved within several hours on current compute servers.

 The case study further reveals that arbitrage and capacity market participation each generate about~50\% of the capital cost savings from reducing or deferring grid investments.
 We determine storage investment levels appropriate for serving local distribution needs by solving the planning problems with the market participation constraints.
 We find that under current technology costs, market participation does \emph{not} generate any storage investment that go beyond distribution needs.